The Ultimate Travel Packing List: Carry-On Only Guide for 2026

 Frequently Asked Questions About Packing

-How far in advance should I start packing?
+How early should I start packing?

-How do I prevent wrinkles when packing?
+How do I avoid overpacking?

-Should I pack a carry-on or checked bag?
+Should I pack a hair dryer?

 Can I bring food through TSA?